 · Each actual entity is a “drop of experience” (i.e., has some kind of consciousness, albeit highly rudimentary in most actual entities; there are no “vacuous actualities”)

 · Each actual entity oscillates between prehension (a generalization of perception that applies to all actual entities) and concrescence (becoming concrete)

 · This oscillation is a type of resonance

-· Shared resonance, which occurs when resonating actual entities are sufficiently close and sufficiently close in their resonance to shift toward a shared resonance, will achieve a combined consciousness/experience.
+· Shared resonance, which occurs when resonating actual entities are sufficiently close in space and sufficiently close in their resonance frequency to shift toward a shared resonance, will achieve a combined consciousness/experience.

-· This combination yields a “dominant consciousness” that is the product of its constituent conscious entities, but this combination doesn’t extinguish the lower-level entities (they continue to exist at their own organizational level)
+· This combination over various organizational levels, in a nested hierarchy, yields a “dominant consciousness” that is the product of its constituent conscious entities, but this combination doesn’t extinguish the lower-level entities (they continue to exist at their own organizational level)

-· Shared resonance at various organizational levels can lead to complex consciousness like that which humans enjoy
+· Shared resonance over various nested organizational levels can lead to complex consciousness like that which humans enjoy

 · It seems to be only biological actual entities that have been able to leverage far faster and higher bandwidth resonance pathways to achieve complex consciousness; but this conclusion may change as our knowledge of different types of consciousness evolves.